How to create a great study plan!

 Revisiting topics: Revisiting topics (particularly those you might have struggled with) will ensure that the topics that require the most attention will be revised enough to help prepare you best for assessment.

-Practice questions: When preparing for an exam, completing practice questions is a good way to prepare you for the exam setting.
+Practice questions: When preparing for an exam, including an open-book or take-home exam, completing practice questions is a good way to prepare you for the exam setting.
 Many modules offer past exam questions online which you can use to help practice and prepare for the style of questioning.

 Memory recall: Using pictures as part of your revision is a good way to exercise your memory recall skills.
 Try to link certain elements of a topic to a particular image or symbol.
 Then test yourself to see if you can recall the relevant information when you see the image or word.
 This study strategy works particularly well with flashcards (see below).